Glucose: Glucose degradation

 In humans, glucose is metabolized by glycolysis and the pentose phosphate pathway.
 Glycolysis is used by all living organisms, with small variations, and all organisms generate energy from the breakdown of monosaccharides.
 In the further course of the metabolism, it can be completely degraded via oxidative decarboxylation, the citric acid cycle (synonym Krebs cycle) and the respiratory chain to water and carbon dioxide.
 If there is not enough oxygen available for this, the glucose degradation in animals occurs anaerobic to lactate via lactic acid fermentation and releases much less energy.
 Muscular lactate enters the liver through the bloodstream in mammals, where gluconeogenesis occurs (Cori cycle).
 With a high supply of glucose, the metabolite acetyl-CoA from the Krebs cycle can also be used for fatty acid synthesis.
 Glucose is also used to replenish the body's glycogen stores, which are mainly found in liver and skeletal muscle.
 These processes are hormonally regulated.

 In other living organisms, other forms of fermentation can occur.
 The bacterium Escherichia coli can grow on nutrient media containing glucose as the sole carbon source.
 In some bacteria and, in modified form, also in archaea, glucose is degraded via the Entner-Doudoroff pathway.
+With glucose, a mechanism for gene regulation was discovered in E. coli, the catabolite repression (formerly known as glucose effect).

 Use of glucose as an energy source in cells is by either aerobic respiration, anaerobic respiration, or fermentation.
 The first step of glycolysis is the phosphorylation of glucose by a hexokinase to form glucose 6-phosphate.
 The main reason for the immediate phosphorylation of glucose is to prevent its diffusion out of the cell as the charged phosphate group prevents glucose 6-phosphate from easily crossing the cell membrane.
 Furthermore, addition of the high-energy phosphate group activates glucose for subsequent breakdown in later steps of glycolysis.
-At physiological conditions, this initial reaction is irreversible.

 In anaerobic respiration, one glucose molecule produces a net gain of two ATP molecules (four ATP molecules are produced during glycolysis through substrate-level phosphorylation, but two are required by enzymes used during the process).
-In aerobic respiration, a molecule of glucose is much more profitable in that a maximum net production of 30 or 32 ATP molecules (depending on the organism) is generated,.
+In aerobic respiration, a molecule of glucose is much more profitable in that a maximum net production of 30 or 32 ATP molecules (depending on the organism) is generated.

 Tumor cells often grow comparatively quickly and consume an above-average amount of glucose by glycolysis, which leads to the formation of lactate, the end product of fermentation in mammals, even in the presence of oxygen.
 This is called the Warburg effect.
 For the increased uptake of glucose in tumors various SGLT and GLUT are overly produced.

 In yeast, ethanol is fermented at high glucose concentrations, even in the presence of oxygen (which normally leads to respiration rather than fermentation).
 This is called the Crabtree effect.

 Glucose can also degrade to form carbon dioxide through abiotic means.
-This has been demonstrated to occur experimentally via oxidation and hydrolysis at 22˚C and a pH of 2.5.
+This has been demonstrated to occur experimentally via oxidation and hydrolysis at 22 °C and a pH of 2.5.